 The test may be just a visual inspection or it may be a wiring continuity check.
 A main purpose of such a test is to ensure that the line and neutral conductors are not interchanged.

 Ground Continuity Test

 Since many older homes may be wired as 2-wire systems without solid ground connections, regulatory agencies require all products manufactured with 3-wire cords to pass the same hipot tests as ungrounded products.
 In such cases, the user is protected by the electrical insulation rather than by the safety ground.

 Ground continuity tests are normally performed with a low current DC signal that checks to ensure that the ground connection has a resistance of less than 1 ohm.
 Ground continuity testing is not only helpful in determining how well a product will fare during a laboratory investigation, but also is useful in a production line environment to ensure quality and user safety.

 Ground Bond Test

 Because the resistance to ground is usually a very low value, the resistance of the connecting leads from the tester itself can cause errors in the measurement.
 Such errors can be corrected either by measuring the resistance of the leads before the test and then subtracting that value from the test value or by using a “Kelvin” test setup.
 A Kelvin connection automatically compensates for the lead resistance by bringing an extra lead to the point of measurement.
 The extra lead is connected so as to balance out the resistance of the test lead.
-A typical test setup with a Kelvin connection is illustrated in Figure 14.
 Most standards recommend a ground resistance of <100 milliohms, excluding the power cable.